Some of the links in this post may be affiliate links.

 This vigorous grower is a very satisfying houseplant to grow indoors.
 It grows quickly, is easy to care for, and very easy to propagate with cuttings in water.

 It looks best in a hanging basket where the trailing branches can gracefully cascade.
 It also comes in a variegated version.

 This native of Madagascar is a dainty houseplant with very colorful leaves.
 Avoid letting this plant completely dry out or you can quickly kill it if is left dry for too long.

 29. Airplants (Tillandsia spp.)

 Tillandsias, commonly called air plants, are part of the bromeliad family of plants.
 The species are native anywhere from southern United States, through Mexico, Central America and South America.

 Although air plants are non-toxic, since they’re normally kept “loose” and don’t grow in a pot, take care to keep them out of reach from any pets that can still attempt to chew on the stiff, sometimes sharp leaves.

 This beautiful terrestrial orchid (growing in soil versus as an epiphyte like many other orchids), is a joy to grow.
 The foliage is stunning and it also easily blooms in the home.
 The foliage is the main focus though, as their flowers are insignificant compared to many other orchids.

 Although there are MANY houseplants that are considered toxic for pets, hopefully this list of nontoxic houseplants will ease your worries a bit, and perhaps the list of plants that you can grow is bigger than you initially thought!

-If you are ever unsure if a plant is toxic or nontoxic, refer to the ASPCA website.
 Now…keeping your pets away from your plants is another story, but I’ll save that for a future post.